 MEETING LOCATIONS & TIMES

-1st meeting location is ALWAYS the City of Lake Oswego’s West End Building (WEB), 4101 Kruse Way.
-Park in back of building in the lower parking lot.
+1st meeting location is ALWAYS the City of Lake Oswego’s Palisades Building (PAL), 1500 Greentree Road.

 AWHD Airport Way Home Depot.
 I-205 exit 24B onto NE Airport Way, then left on NE Glenn Widing Dr.